Arachnoid cyst: Causes

 The exact cause of arachnoid cysts is not known.
 Researchers believe that most cases of arachnoid cysts are developmental malformations that arise from the unexplained splitting or tearing of the arachnoid membrane.

 In some cases, arachnoid cysts occurring in the middle fossa are accompanied by underdevelopment (hypoplasia) or compression of the temporal lobe.
 The exact role that temporal lobe abnormalities play in the development of middle fossa arachnoid cysts is unknown.

 There are some cases where hereditary disorders have been connected with arachnoid cysts.

 Some complications of arachnoid cysts can occur when a cyst is damaged because of minor head trauma.
 Trauma can cause the fluid within a cyst to leak into other areas (e.g., subarachnoid space).
 Blood vessels on the surface of a cyst may tear and bleed into the cyst (intracystic hemorrhage), increasing its size.
 If a blood vessel bleeds on the outside of a cyst, a collection of blood (hematoma) may result.
 In the cases of intracystic hemorrhage and hematoma, the individual may have symptoms of increased pressure within the cranium and signs of compression of nearby nerve (neural) tissue.

-Some scientists debate whether arachnoid cysts are a true congenite condition or if this should be separated from secondary cysts.
+Some scientists debate whether arachnoid cysts are a true congenital condition or if this should be separated from secondary cysts.
 A recent study shows differences in communication between the arachnoid cyst and the subarachnoid space by CT cisternography.
 A comparison of arachnoid cyst fluid and CSF in a series of patients show differences in chemical composition.

 Arachnoid cysts can also occur secondary to other disorders such as Marfan syndrome, arachnoiditis, or agenesis of the corpus callosum.